Lithill/Eponymous-Bosch/README.md

 * [Ajmal Aamir's](https://stackoverflow.com/questions/56580696/how-to-implement-add-to-wishlist-for-a-product-in-django) model code in this Stack Overflow post was used as a basis for the wishlist model.
 * [Harry Dhillon's Nourish and Lift](https://github.com/Harry-Leepz/Nourish-and-Lift/blob/main/wishlist/views.py) code was used as a basis for the wishlist.
 * [Mahammadhusain Kadiwala's](https://stackoverflow.com/questions/73813646/django-models-to-calculate-discount) code was used as a basis for the sale information in the product model.
+* [Timmy O'Mahony's](https://stackoverflow.com/questions/6195424/how-to-insert-a-checkbox-in-a-django-form) code was used and edited for the wishlist sales alert checkbox.

 ### Content